-The Flato Markham Theatre should develop an endowment fund from municipal, corporate and individual sources to support the expansion of programming targeting diverse communities in Markham.
+The Flato Markham Theatre should develop an endowment fund from municipal, corporate and individual sources to support the expansion of programming targeting diverse communities in Markham and promoting innovation.

-Discovery Series
+Discovery Program

-The Discovery Series has two components, School Matinees and Every Child, Every Year.
+The Discovery program has three components: the School programs (matinees and Every Child Every Year), Youth Performing Arts Camps, education and community and outreach (workshops, masterclasses, informances, etc.).
 School Matinees are generally performers that are already scheduled for evening performances from the Professional Entertainment Series and then held over for an additional school performance during the day.
 There are usually three productions in the School Matinee Series and a student is charged \$10 per ticket.